chadkluck/npm-chadkluck-cache-data/README.md

 Before you can use Parameter Store, S3, and DynamoDb for the cache, they need to be set up with the proper access granted to your Lambda function.

-1. Set up an S3 bucket (Your application wil store cache data in /cache)
+1. Set up an S3 bucket (Your application will store cache data in `/cache`)
 2. Create a DynamoDb table
 3. Create a Parameter in SSM Parameter store `/app/my_cool_app/crypt_secureDataKey` and set the secret text to a 64 character length hex value.
 (64 hex characters because we are using a 256 bit key and cipher (`aes-256-ofb`)in the example below)
 4. Make sure you set up IAM policies to allow you Lambda function access to the S3 bucket, DynamoDb table, and SSM Parameter store.